 We have already seen the power of organized postdocs at major research institutions to dramatically improve their working conditions through unionization with United Auto Workers, including right here in NYC where researchers at Columbia University formed the first union for postdocs at a private institution in the United States, UAW Local 4100.
 By building on their experience we can continue to raise standards for researcher working conditions across the city.

-Hear from some colleagues about why we are forming a union at Mount Sinai.
+Hear from some colleagues about why they support the union for postdocs at Mount Sinai.

 “I believe unionising is the best way to gain leverage in negotiations over our working conditions.
 As postdocs, we are a highly educated workforce that provides the backbone of Mount Sinai’s research mission, attracting some of the highest NIH grant awards in the US.
 However, instead of being compensated fairly for our years of expertise, we earn less every year in real terms due to the lack of guaranteed annual raises that take inflation into account.
 With fair salary increases, Sinai would be able to both attract and retain its postdoctoral talents, and we could finally focus on what we are hired for—the science—instead of worrying about our living conditions.” – Yajing Xu, Neuroscience